MoonlightCapital/MoonlightBot-docs/support/beta.md

 Before any major breaking change is sent to beta, it's carefully reviewed in another test bot by the developer and [a team of volunteer testers](volunteering.md#tester).

-Moonlightbot beta version differs from this test bot in that beta is used to gather data on real-world usage and minor bugs, where the test instance is used for heavy debugging and major corrections.
+MoonlightBot beta version differs from this test bot in that beta is used to gather data on real-world usage and minor bugs, where the test instance is used for heavy debugging and major corrections.
 Due to this, the chance of encountering bugs on beta is pretty low.
 If you do find a bug, [report it](https://discord.gg/hNQWVVC) so that it can be fixed quickly.

 ![A visual representation of how beta works.
 If a bug is not found in beta, it will appear on the main MoonlightBot instance, and you'll encounter it sooner or later anyways.
 Better fix it while it's still hot.](</.gitbook/assets/DifferenceBetweenBetaAndStable.png>)